Things to Do in Toronto for Free: 12 Must-Try Activities

 Before you get started on all of the incredible things to do in Toronto for free, it’s high time you secure those TO lodgings.
 Regrettably, we have yet to find a way to reserve a luxurious hotel suite for free.
 However, we can provide a wide array of budget-friendly inns, suites, and hotels.

-Mouthwatering markets hawking international treats and greasy peameal sandwiches coupled with free concert series in the Four Seasons Centre.
+Mouthwatering markets hawking international treats and greasy peameal sandwiches coupled with a free concert series in the Four Seasons Centre.
 Intrepid visitors from all backgrounds will find their niche in Toronto.
-Visit during winter to enjoy free activities such as ice skating and curling or swing by in summer to appreciate the glory of cherry blossoms in High Park.
+Visit during winter to enjoy free activities Toronto such as ice skating and curling or swing by in summer to appreciate the glory of cherry blossoms in High Park.

-No trip to Queen City is complete without an obligatory selfie in front of this landmark sign.
+Toronto Sign: No trip to Queen City is complete without an obligatory selfie in front of this landmark sign.
 Hightail it to Nathan Phillips Square to see the new 3D version of this iconic installation which was refurbished in 2020.

 Originally erected in front of the Toronto City Hall for the Toronto Pan American and Parapan American Games in 2015, the new illuminated sign stands ten feet tall and features a more durably designed vinyl wrap.
+It’s gorgeous, and among the places to visit in Toronto downtown for free.

 Psst…looking to make some heartwarming holiday memories?
 If your Toronto getaway coincides with the cozier months be sure to stop by Nathan Phillips Square for some outdoor ice skating.

-Related Post: 2 Days in Toronto: How to Make the Most of 48 Hours
+Related Post: 2 Days in Toronto – How to Make the Most of 48 Hours

 Besides seeing their glittering Christmas tree aglow with lights during the holiday season, you can make a date to capture selfies and autographs with famous Canadian artists during a meet and greet.
+Check out their event schedule and stay abreast of the mall’s parades, free concerts, and other low-cost activities such as chocolate painting.
+Add it to your to-do list of free activities in downtown Toronto!

 While the market and food hall are free to visit, we can’t guarantee that you won’t be tempted to come home with a sack of maple syrup treats or sample a famous peameal bacon sandwich.
 Take your time browsing the various stalls filled with merchant vendors and artisans, as you share stories and hear about their life’s work.